Lower extremity telangiectasias, reticular and varicose veins develop as a result of venous system impairment.

 (A) Spider veins, prior to treatment with sclerotherapy.
 (B) Marked resolution of the spider veins after sclerotherapy treatment

 (A) Lower leg telangiectasias at baseline.
 (B) Marked resolution of the telangiectasias 1 month after one sclerotherapy treatment.
 Note the development of slight telangiectatic matting superior to the treated area

 Sclerotherapy is the treatment of choice for lower leg telangiectasias and reticular veins.
 It should be repeated at 6 to 8 week intervals.
 Patients may require two to six sclerotherapy sessions to achieve the greatest treatment benefit.

-An ideal sclerosing agent causes complete local endothelial destruction of the vessel wall with secondary fibrosis and lumen obliteration, with no systemic toxicity. ...
+An ideal sclerosing agent causes complete local endothelial destruction of the vessel wall with secondary fibrosis and lumen obliteration, ...